swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 containing a sequence of integers separated by a dot (“.”), e.g.
 2.3.4.25, where each integer represents a node in the hierarchy.

-The node assigned to the Swedish e-identification board is: **1.2.752.201**.
+The node assigned to the Swedish E-identification Board/Sweden Connect is: **1.2.752.201**.

 This represents a hierarchical structure of nodes in the following
 sequence: